-An Albanian burial performed thousands of years ago differs from the customs of today.
-In the 12th century, grave mounds, or grave circles were created, often elaborate works of art, with etchings done on the grave stones.
+Albanian rituals performed at burials thousands of years ago differ from the customs of today.
+Learn how 12th century grave mounds or grave circles were created and decorated as well as what kind of items were buried with the deceased.

 Albania, or officially known as the Republic of Albania, is a European nation that is west of Greece and borders the Adriatic Sea.